-Required Courses ^{1,2,3}
+Required Courses

 credit hrs.
 Completed

 ACCT U225: Financial Accounting 3

 ECON U221: Principles of Macroeconomics or ECON U222: Principles of Microeconomics 3

 MKTG U350: Principles of Marketing 3

 MGMT U371: Principles of Organizational Management 3

 Two additional courses to be selected from 300-level ACCT, BADM, ECON, FINA, MGMT, MKTG courses.
-Recommended courses: ACCT U347, MKTG U351, FINA U369, MGMT U374 and MGMT U390 6

-Total Hours Required 18 1 Up to 6 hours of General Education (<300 level) may be used to satisfy requir 2 Minimum arade of C in all coursework. rements of a minor.
+Recommended courses: ACCT U347, MKTG U351, FINA U369, MGMT U374 and MGMT U390 б Total Hours Required 18 1 Up to 6 hours of General Education (&lt;300 level) may be used to satisfy requirements of a minor.
+2 Minimum grade of C in all coursework.
 3 A minimum of 12 hours of upper division coursework is required.